noahhipp/fbb-skull/README.md

 # fbb-skull
 Quantification of off-target skull binding of [18F]florbetaben (FBB) in FBB-PET imagery using [SPM12's](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) (Wellcome Department of Cognitive Neurology) unified segmentation algorithm.
+[Link to paper](https://pubmed.ncbi.nlm.nih.gov/38387615/)

 ## A_dicom2nifti:
 Converts the DICOMs, centers the coordinate system on the geometric centroid of the respective image, and extracts patient information from the DICOM header.